 Beyond his early interest in cooking, Jeffery has always had an aptitude and interest in drawing, painting and artistic expression.
 “I thought I could combine both worlds by becoming a chef.”
 And then he discovered a new means of culinary expression.
 “As a young apprentice, when I saw my mentor Chef Ernst in a culinary competition, standing on the podium, I was hooked.
 I wanted to know what it felt like to compete, to test one’s creativity under the gun—and win.”
 Jeffery has certainly had that experience.
 He has earned over 20 gold, silver and bronze culinary medals since he began competing, including his 2009 win as BC Chefs Association Chef of the Year and Team BC’s 2008 World Culinary Olympics gold.
 As part of Culinary Team Canada in 2010, two gold medals were brought home from Luxembourg.

 Jeffery’s work and competition accomplishments speak to his passion and perseverance, his commitment to hard work and teamwork, and his strengths in organization and presentation.
-All of his efforts payed off as his dream of winning a gold medal was realized as a member of Culinary Team Canada at the 2012 World Culinary Olympics in Erfurt, Germany.
+All of his efforts paid off as his dream of winning a gold medal was realized as a member of Culinary Team Canada at the 2012 World Culinary Olympics in Erfurt, Germany.

 In September 2016, Jeffery accepted the 2 year position of President on the B.C.
 Chef's Association Board.

 Jeffery divides his time consulting for various Restaurants and establishments along with managing his Catering and Char Blue Spice Line.
 He looks forward to the new year as Executive Chef at Furry Creek Golf and Country Club.